 This information is gathered electronically so you no longer need to keep your receipts.

-Please note, as there is no prescription charge on items for children under 13 years, these items can’t be counted as part of the 20-item threshold.
+Please note, as there is no prescription charge on items for children aged 13 and under, these items cannot be counted as part of the 20-item threshold.

 Talk to your pharmacist and make sure he or she knows the names and ages of all the people in your family.